Golden Circle Iceland Self Drive Guide (2026)

 GOLDEN CIRCLE SELF-DRIVE – TOP ATTRACTIONS

-One of the best things about driving the Golden Circle in Iceland is how much incredible scenery you can experience in just one day.
-This route showcases some of the country’s most spectacular geological wonders, including Γžingvellir National Park (Thingvellir), the Geysir Geothermal Area, and Gullfoss Waterfallβ€”each offering a glimpse into Iceland’s unique natural beauty and dramatic landscapes.
+While driving the Golden Circle in Iceland, you can experience some of the country’s most spectacular geological wonders in a single day.
+These incredible attractions are outlined below—each offering a glimpse into Iceland’s unique natural beauty and dramatic landscapes.

 1. THINGVELLIER NATIONAL PARK

+Thingvellir National Park (known in Icelandic as þingvellir National Park) is one of three UNESCO World Heritage Sites in Iceland.
 This historical natural site was the location of Iceland’s first parliament.
 The Althing is thought to be the oldest democracy in the world (930 AD).

 This location also has very unique geographical features as it is the meeting place of two tectonic plates.
 You can actually walk between the plates in the rift valley.

 The Thingvellir Visitors Center has a large parking lot (with a small parking fee), public washrooms, a gift shop, cafe and restaurant.
+Inside, guests can also experience the interactive exhibition Heart of Iceland, showcasing the national park’s rich history and nature (approx. visit time 40 minutes).

 Learn more at Thingvellir.is.

-ADD ON ACTIVITY: SNORKEL BETWEEN TECTONIC PLATES
+ADD-ON ACTIVITY: SNORKEL BETWEEN TECTONIC PLATES

 2. THE GREAT GEYSIR